-22 Best Skateboard Trucks (That are Lightweight & Durable)
+22 Best Skateboard Trucks in 2020 (That are Lightweight & Durable)

 These days, getting the right trucks feels a lot harder than it should be.
 There are so many choices and shapes out there that most beginners get confused.